dulnan/graphql-typescript-deluxe/README.md

 less powerful machines report even higher numbers, sometimes up to one minute.

 In addition, I was never truly happy with the output, no matter what options I tried.
-The output also tends to be extremely verbose and large, affecting language server performance.
+The output also tends to be extremely verbose and large, affecting LSP and IDE performance.

 ## Performance

 To test the performance I've used a quite large project (~ 15k lines of schema, with 135 fragments and 173 operations) as reference.
-On average, this generator only takes around **40ms** to produce the string with all TypeScript code.
+On average, this generator only takes around **35ms** to produce the string with all TypeScript code.
-Compared to graphql-codegen, which averages around **6000ms** for me.
+Compared to graphql-codegen, which averages around **6000ms** for me for the same set of operations/fragments.

 ## Output